d2l-ai/d2l-en/chapter_install/install.md

 ```

-You may change the last digits according to your CUDA version, e.g. `cu100` for CUDA 10.0 and `cu90` for CUDA 9.0.
+You may change the last digits according to your CUDA version, e.g., `cu100` for CUDA 10.0 and `cu90` for CUDA 9.0.
 You can find all available MXNet versions by `pip search mxnet`.

 For installation of MXNet on other platforms, please refer to http://numpy.mxnet.io/#installation.